 Recommended: 11 best sites to watch Hindi films

 8. Netaji Subhas Chandra Bose: Forgotten Hero (2004) – 3 hours, 42 minutes

 The biopic on Netaji Subhash Chandra Bose won critical acclaim at festivals abroad.
 The length of the film, however, became a grouse among the audience.
 Directed by Shyam Benegal, Netaji Subhas Chandra Bose featured an ensemble cast of Sachin Khedekar, Kulbhushan Kharbanda, Rajit Kapur, Arif Zakaria, Divya Dutta.

 9. Mohabbatein (2000) & Salaam-e-Ishq (2007) – 3 hours, 36 minutes

 After the iconic Dilwale Dulhania Le Jayenge (1995), Mohabbatein was a rather damp squib from Aditya Chopra.

 A plain rip-off of Love Actually (2003), Salaam-e-Ishq too was a tedious affair to sit through.

 10. Kabhi Alvida Na Kehna (2006) – 3 hours, 35 minutes

 The Karan Johar film starring Shahrukh Khan, Preity Zinta, Rani Mukerji, Abhishek Bachchan opened to mixed reviews.
-The film was written off by many not for its duration but its cursory treatment to a subject that required more earnestness and detail.
+The film was written off by many not just for its duration but its cursory treatment to a subject that required more earnestness and sensitivity.